-Project 1:
+Project:

-- Project 1 will consist of hardware construction and firmware development and it is expected that it will take approximately 50 hours to complete. - Project 1 is an individual assignment.
+- Projects are individual assignments.
 Discussing project topics is allowed, but the submissions must be unique.
-Sharing of code is not allowed. - Interim deadlines for hardware construction and some software milestones will occur as part of the lab exercises. - While the lecture content of this course is shared across multiple courses, students enrolled in a graduate course will have additional project components assigned.
+Sharing of code is not allowed. - Interim deadlines will occur as part of the lab exercises. - Extra work will apply to CSE 5392 students.